Xbox Series X restock update today: Track on Twitter, Walmart, GameStop and more

 Where to buy Xbox Series X: Restock links and updates

-As of 1:45 p.m.
-ET on May 18, there is no Xbox Series X restock available.
-The Microsoft Store had Xbox Series X restock early Monday morning, but sold out.
+As of 9:30 a.m.
+ET on May 19, there is no Xbox Series X restock available.
+The Microsoft Store had Xbox Series X restock earlier in the week, but rapidly sold out.
 However, our Xbox Series X restock tracker indicates various other retailers could have restock in the coming days.

 Xbox Series X: $499 @ Amazon